 Did you know that more than 5 million students in college are currently pregnant or parenting?
 Being a parent shouldn’t stop you from attending classes and graduating from college.
 But many mothers and fathers are if they can bring their baby (incl. newborn) to their college campus, e.g. when they attend classes.

 You can bring your baby to college but you’ll probably need to inform your professor and ask for permission first.
-However, 49% of four year colleges offer on-campus child day care centres.
+However, 49% of four-year colleges offer on-campus child daycare centers.
 Or there are child-friendly colleges you can attend.

 - Is it hard to go to college with a baby?